Rich143/Flask-Portfolio/README.md

 5. Comment out `application.debug = True` in `application.py`.
 6. Deploy to the platform of your choice.
 We are ready for Elastic Beanstalk.

+### Blogging
+To blog, place markdown files in `static/assets/posts`.
+Their filenames should be formatted:
+`YYYY-MM-DD-Title-Goes-Here.md`.
+Feel free to change the logic in `blog.py`.

 ### Deploying to Elastic Beanstalk
 Deploying in Elastic Beanstalk is a simple process you can learn more about [here][2].
 I can't speak for other operating systems, but this repo has been tested on OSX.